DanielSvab/Raspberry_Pi-Phototrap/Installation Raspbian.md

 ## Raspbian

-I used Raspbian version 7 type Wheezy.
+I used Raspbian version 7 type Wheezy with kernel xxxx.
 The system was pre installed on card so i didnt have to download it from Raspbian website.
 You will need keyboard, hdmi cabel, monitor.

 ### First boot